roberthowton/academic-kickstart/content/course-hylomorphism/lectures/unit3.md

     >
     > _GC_ 2.9, 335b30--34 (Joachim tr.)
     >
-    > For, to beginwith, it is characteristic of matter to suffer
+    > For, to begin with, it is characteristic of matter to suffer
     > action, i.e. to be moved; but to move, i.e. to act, belongs to a
     > different power.
 This is obvious both in the things that
     > come-to-be by art and in those that come-to-be by nature.